Semantic Information Recovery in Wireless Networks: Example of Semantic Information Recovery

 \subsubsection{Channel Uses Constraint}

-Since one of the main advantages of semantic communication lies in savings of information rate, we finally investigate the influence of the number of channel uses $\ntx$ on MNIST classification error rate shown in Fig. \ref{fig:sem_mnist_ntx}.
-From a practical point of view, we fix the information bottleneck by fixing the output dimension $\ntx$ and maximize the mutual information $\mi[\params]{\relvec;\yvec}$.
-Decreasing the number of channel uses from $\ntx=14$ to $2$ and accordingly the upper bound $\mic$ on the mutual information $\mi[\params]{\semvec;\xvec}$, i.e., compression rate, from \eqref{eq:entropy_independent}, we observe that the error floor at high SNR increases due to a larger amount of compression.
+Since one of the main advantages of semantic communication lies in savings of information rate, we also investigate the influence of the number of channel uses $\ntx$ on MNIST classification error rate shown in Fig.~\ref{fig:sem_mnist_ntx}.
+From a practical point of view, we fix the information bottleneck by the output dimension $\ntx$ and maximize the mutual information $\mi[\params]{\relvec;\yvec}$.
+Decreasing the number of channel uses from $\ntx=14$ to $2$ and accordingly the upper bound $\mic$ on the mutual information $\mi[\params]{\semvec;\yvec}$, i.e., compression rate, from \eqref{eq:mi_channel_capacity} or \eqref{eq:entropy_independent}, we observe that the error floor at high SNR increases.
+We assume that, since the channel capacity decreases with SNR and $\ntx$, higher compression is required for reliable transmission through the channel in the training SNR interval.
 For $\ntx=56$, almost no error floor occurs at the cost of a smaller channel encoding gain.
-However, we expect that compression and channel coding are also balanced based on the channel condition, i.e., training SNR region, to find the optimal trade-off to maximize $\mi[\params]{\relvec;\yvec}$, which we can also observe in unshown simulations.
-Following this expectation, the bound \eqref{eq:entropy_independent} is more tight in bad channel conditions, where higher compression is needed to make reliable transmission through the channel possible.
+This means compression and channel coding are balanced based on the channel condition, i.e., training SNR region, to find the optimal trade-off to maximize $\mi[\params]{\relvec;\yvec}$, which we can also observe in unshown simulations.